websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/self-healing.md

 Oct 04 12:05:53.083 build-14 [webserver-5547c96447-hbrr6] 10.138.0.13 - - [04/Oct/2019:19:05:53 +0000] "GET /nginx_status HTTP/1.1" 200 115 "-" "GoogleHC/1.0" "-"
 Oct 04 12:05:53.293 build-14 [webserver-5547c96447-hbrr6] 10.138.15.251 - - [04/Oct/2019:19:05:53 +0000] "GET /nginx_status HTTP/1.1" 200 115 "-" "GoogleHC/1.0" "-"
 ```

+### Adjusting Readiness Probe Configurations

+The readiness probe should execute a command that appropriately gauges the health of your service.
+If your service is responding to requests too slowly and it needs to be cut off from more traffic, then the health check should also experience this slowness so it can respond appropriately.
+Services like the `webserver`, by default, only ping a specific address to check the service's readiness.
+However, you may want to create a different command, such as running a custom script to check the health of your service.

+If necessary, then you must also adjust the other configuration values (`initialDelaySeconds`, `periodSeconds`, `timeoutSeconds`, and `successThreshold`) as appropriate for your needs.
+If your service should prefer to serve more requests even if it takes a long time to do so (for example, if the work done to service the request is expected to take a long time), then the configuration should allow for a longer timeout.
+If your service needs to respond to requests quickly or timeout instead, then the configuration should have a shorter timeout.